2004 Jenner, California, double murder: Investigation

 Homicide detectives from the Sonoma County Sheriff's Department launched an investigation into the deaths.
 The detectives quickly eliminated murder-suicide as an explanation to the killings.
 They also confirmed that none of Cutshall's or Allen's belongings had been taken, ruling out robbery as a motive, and that neither of them had been sexually assaulted.

 Camping is prohibited on the rural stretch of beach where Cutshall and Allen met their deaths, but drifters and hitchhikers on State Route 1 (which runs alongside Fish Head Beach) are known to use the oceanfront site for sleeping.
 Initially, it was postulated that a drifter had murdered the young couple and then left the area.
 Despite an exhaustive effort by detectives, this avenue of the investigation never yielded any solid leads.

-The weapon used was a .45-caliber Marlin Model 1894 long rifle, either a long colt style, or a carbine magazine.
+The weapon that was used was a .45-caliber Marlin Model 1894 long rifle, either a long colt style, or a carbine magazine.
 Although ballistics determined the gun type, police declined to publicly disclose it, in order "to eliminate false leads."
 The rifle is uncommon, considered too high caliber for most ranchers, and most likely would have required hand loaded ammunition.
 Shell casings were not found at the scene of the crime, suggesting the killer retrieved them.

-On July 16, 2009, a 62-year-old drifter named Joseph Henry Burgess was killed in a shoot-out in the remote Jemez Mountains of New Mexico.
+On July 16, 2009, a 62-year-old drifter named Joseph Henry Burgess was killed in a shoot-out in the remote of Jemez Mountains of New Mexico.
 Initially believed to be a suspect, Burgess's DNA was tested, and did not match that left at the Jenner crime scene.

 2006 evidence

 In May 2006, 21 months after Cutshall and Allen were slain, Sonoma County Sheriff's detectives released new evidence in the case, which they hoped would generate new leads.
-New evidence including poems found near the crime scene, writings contained in a journal left for visitors inside a nearby driftwood hut, an empty 40-ounce bottle of Camo beer, and drawings inked onto pieces of driftwood near the site of the killings.
+New evidence included poems found near the crime scene, writings contained in a journal left for visitors inside a nearby driftwood hut, an empty 40-ounce bottle of Camo beer, and drawings inked onto pieces of driftwood near the site of the killings.
 Camo beer originates in Wisconsin, is no longer made, and is an uncommon beer in California.
 They also found a distinctive hat on a turnout above the beach on Hwy 1.
 Police wanted to know how the hat and beer bottle came to be in the places they were found.

 The case remained unsolved at that time.
 The Sonoma County Sheriff's department offered a $50,000 reward for information.